brightspot/react-examples/introspection-query-management/README.md

 Read more about [why you should disable GraphQL introspection in production](https://www.apollographql.com/blog/graphql/security/why-you-should-disable-graphql-introspection-in-production/).

 Brightspot makes it possible to create introspection query rules that allow or block introspection queries based upon any custom logic.
-This example demonstrates how to use JS classes to create an introspection query rule that only allows a query if the request provides a specific `Introspection-Key` header.
+This example demonstrates how to create an introspection query rule the only allows a query if the request provides a specific `Introspection-Key` header.

 ## What you will learn